PWShields/todonov/README.md

     2. We are hand crafting a strictish RESTful pattern with the url field, Spring provides inbuilt support which provides automatic semantic linking, which might be more suitable, however it needs a slightly different implementation and responses are more verbose.
     3. Webflux and Netty support in Spring 5 provides a reactive, asynchronous option which probably should now be the default implementation for apps where we expect a large number of users
     4. With the Cucumber tests I'm trialling a more granular approach to see if it makes TDD easier, by making a distinction between a feature and a business capability, i.e a number of features deliver a business capability
+    5. The PUT request is not RESTful.
+We should not use VERBS or ADVERBS only NOUNS.
+The "completed" is redundant as we are performing a partial update.
+This also should be a PATCH, a proper PUT should contain all necessary data in the request and replace the existing entity, which removes the temptation to make different endpoints for slightly different purposes, which is quite wastefu.